bueltge/authenticator/readme.txt

 You want to donate - we prefer a positive review, not more.

 == Changelog ==

+= 1.3.1 (2022-11-22) =
+* Security Fix: Generate valid nonce only for privileged user to prevent privilege elevation.

 = 1.3.0 (2017-11-30) =
 * Fixed a topic on login of users if you exclude posts from the Authenticator.